fiverbeyond/In-Otter-Words/_posts/2025-5-1-why-immigration-is-important.md

 in exchange for a travel visa.
 Our restrictions empower the drug cartels that make their money from trafficking.

-## It can dramatically improve the lives of millions of immigrants.
+## Our restrictions stop millions of lives from being much, much better.

 When low-skill immigrants move to the U.S., their lives change dramatically for the better.
 It's typical for their wages to go up by a factor of two or three.